hortonworks-gallery/ambari-zeppelin-service/README.md

 #on non-sandbox
 sudo service ambari-server restart
 ```
-- Then you can click on 'Add Service' from the 'Actions' dropdown menu in the bottom left of the Ambari dashboard:
+- Once Ambari comes back up and the services turn green, you can click on 'Add Service' from the 'Actions' dropdown menu in the bottom left of the Ambari dashboard:

 On bottom left -> Actions -> Add service -> check Zeppelin service -> Next -> Next -> Next -> Deploy.
 ![Image](../master/screenshots/install-1.png?raw=true)